pocketnode/binarystream/README.md

 # BinaryStream

-`BinaryStream` is a TypeScript package designed to facilitate the reading and writing of binary data.
-This package leverages the `ArrayBuffer` and `DataView` interfaces, making it compatible with both Node.js and browser environments.
+`BinaryStream` is an Typescript module designed to facilitate the reading and writing of binary data.
+This package uses the [`ArrayBuffer`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/ArrayBuffer) and [`DataView`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/DataView) interfaces, both of which are native to Javascript making it compatible with Node.js and browser environments.

 ## Features

 -   Supports both Node.js and browser environments.
 -   Provides an easy-to-use API for handling binary data.
 -   Methods for reading and writing various data types (integers, floats, strings, etc.).
--   Allows for dynamic buffer creation without worrying about resizing.
+-   Allows for dynamic buffer creation without worrying about sizing.

 ## Installation

-You can install the `BinaryStream` package via npm:
+You can install the `BinaryStream` package via npm.

 ```bash
 npm install @pocketnode/binarystream